Temporally multiplexed ion-photon quantum interface via fast ion-chain transport: Multiplexed single-photon generation

-In the ion-chain transport process, the endcap voltages are controlled by an arbitrary waveform generator (AWG) amplified by a custom-made, low-noise amplifier circuit with a gain of ten through low-pass filters and a vacuum feedthrough.
+During the ion-chain transport process, the endcap voltages are controlled by an arbitrary waveform generator (AWG) amplified by a custom-made, low-noise amplifier circuit with a gain of ten through low-pass filters and a vacuum feedthrough.
 The low-pass filters have cutoff frequencies of 1.9\,MHz to allow fast transport of the ion chain close to the speed of the COM mode frequency.
-The programmed and the measured waveform show a negligible latency effect from the filters (Fig.~\ref{fig:photon_profile}(a)).
-The forward shuttling function has eight steps, during each of which a different ion is placed in the focus of the addressing beam for 1.7\,\textmu s with the beam turned on simultaneously.
-After completing this sequence, we move the entire ion chain back to the original position in 35\,\textmu s using the same function form in one step.
-The voltage ramping function on the two endcaps $V_{1,2}(t)$ is in the form of a sigmoid-like polynomial function such that the first and second order derivative at the beginning and the end of the transport vanish~\cite{tobalina2020invariant}.
+The programmed and the measured waveforms show a negligible latency effect from the filters [Fig.~\ref{fig:photon_profile}(a)].
+The forward shuttling function has eight steps, during each of which a different ion is placed in the focus of the addressing beam for 1.7\,\textmu s with the 866\,nm beam turned on simultaneously.
+After completing this sequence, we move the entire ion chain back to the original position in 35\,\textmu s using the same functional form as used above in one step.
+We use a sigmoid-like polynomial function such that the first- and second-order derivatives of the endcap voltages $V_{1,2}(t)$ vanish at the beginning and the end of the transport~\cite{tobalina2020invariant}

-where $\Delta V$ is the voltage difference between the beginning and the end of a step, $t$ is the time after the end of the previous step, and T = 9.1\,\textmu s is the total time of each transport.
-The details of voltage optimization and numerical simulation of motional heating can be found in~\cite{you2024multiplexingsupplemental}.
+where $\Delta V$ is the voltage difference between the beginning and the end of a step, $t$ is the time after the end of the previous step, and $T = 9.1$\,\textmu s is the time of each transport step.
+The details of voltage optimization and numerical simulation of motional excitation can be found in Appendices~\ref{app:voltage} and~\ref{app:transport}.
 We reconstruct the temporal profile of 397\,nm photons during transport using the recorded arrival times of photons on the PMTs.

-Fig~\ref{fig:photon_profile}(b) shows the emission from individual ions (modes).
-Data is accumulated for 40\,min, during which around $1.56 \times 10^6$ attempts were made to the whole string, corresponding to attempt rate 39.0\,kHz, an average photon extraction efficiency of 0.21\,\% and single photons count rate of around 71\,cps.
+Fig~\ref{fig:photon_profile}(b) shows the emission from individual ions, or temporal modes.
+Data were accumulated for 40\,minutes, during which around $9.36 \times 10^7$ attempts were made on the whole chain, corresponding to an attempt rate of $39.0\times10^3\textrm{/s}$, single-photon count rate of 187\,counts per second and an average photon extraction efficiency of 0.48\,\%.
+The total insertion loss to the detector accounts for the quantum efficiency of the detector $\sim 30\%$ (Hamamatsu H10682-210).
+Single-photon generation efficiency using the 866\,nm addressing beam is around $ 60\%$, limited by the weak excitation used to suppress neighboring-ion emission.